 The data on a typical Board of Directors of 1995-96 also allow conclusion that the share of outsider stockholders in this body was far from controlling one (2 seats from the average 7 ones, with 5 seats forming the quorum).
 Between 1995 to 1996, the overall number of seats in boards of the surveyed AOs held by outside stockholders accounted for 31% of the total number of seats in Boards of Directors.
 In 1996 only 39% of the surveyed AOs practiced cumulative voting in the course of elections to their boards.
 The situation undoubtedly was better in those AOs where several relatively large stockholders had succeeded to establish a common majority control: in such AOs, 4-5 large stockholders (each of them owing 16% of stock on average, altogether controlling the average 65% of stock) have had 50% of seats on average in the respective boards.
-In 25% of AOs with the set majority control the overall share of large stockholders is under 50% of the number of seats in their board of directors, with cumulative voting in the course of elections to their board of directors, with cumulative voting in the course of elections to their board of directors, with cumulative voting in the course of elections to their board of directors, with cumulative voting in the course of elections to their board of directors, with cumulative voting in the course of elections to their board of such AOs in 199652.
+In 25% of AOs with the set majority control the overall share of large stockholders is under 50% of the number of seats in their board of directors, with cumulative voting in the course of elections to their boards practiced in 43% of such AOs in 199652.